-Following this evaluation, we will carefully consider all performance and risk attributes, including the sound finances of the project and its compliance with Macquarie Group's Environmental and Social Risk Policy, before deciding whether to invest.
+Following this evaluation, we will carefully consider all performance and risk attributes, including the sound finances of the project and its compliance with MAM's Environmental ESG policies and approaches4 and Macquarie Group's Environmental and Social Risk Policy, before deciding whether to invest.
 The decision will be based on a reasonable and considered professional judgement of the overall net effect of the relevant green investment, in accordance with Principle 5 below (Robust green impact evaluation).
 The more significant, numerous and likely we consider the impact of any net positive effects of any potential relevant green investment, the more we are likely to give favourable consideration to that relevant green investment.